-SPMT 413 CONTINUING ISSUES IN COLLEGE SPORTS ADMINISTRATION Fall, 3 credit hours
+SPMT 413 CONTEMPORARY ISSUES IN COLLEGE SPORTS ADMINISTRATION

 Using a seminar format, this course will study the enterprise of college athletics in the United States.
 Primary focus, discussion and research will center on current contemporary issues in college athletics including but not limited to gender equity & Title IX, graduation rates, recruitment ethics, hazing, drug testing, pay for play, diversity in coaching, financial issues, student-athlete behavior, and academic reform and how these issues impact the function, management and leadership of intercollegiate athletic programs.
 Three hours lecture per week.
-Prerequisites: Senior level status in SPMT or permission of instructor.
+Prerequisites: Leadership for Sports Professionals (SPMT 203) or permission of instructor.

-SPMT 414 LABOR RELATIONS IN SPORT Fall/Spring, 3 credit hours
+SPMT 414 LABOR RELATIONS IN SPORT Fall, 3 credit hours

 This course is an examination of labor markets in sport and the infrastructural interests of management (league and teams) and players (players associations, players, agents/attorneys).
 Students will review collective bargaining agreements and evaluate the impact of salary caps, free agency and athlete compensation frameworks.
 This course will examine athlete salaries and agent representation and the unique labor markets of Major League Baseball and the National Football League.
 Three hours lecture per week.
-Prerequisites: Legal Issues in Sport (SPMT 304), Human Resource Management (BSAD 310), or permission of instructor.
+Prerequisites: Leadership for Sports Professionals (SPMT 203) Human Resource Management (BSAD 310), or permission of instructor.

-SPORTS MEDIA AND BROADCASTING Fall or Spring, 3 credit hours
+SPMT 415 SPORTS MEDIA AND BROADCASTING Fall, 3 credit hours

 This course examines different forms of sports media including print, broadcast, and internet and their impact on sports.
 Students learn the fundamentals of various components of sports media such as writing game and feature stories, writing strategies for broadcast, active voice, internet streaming, shooting on location, anchoring and play by play, and production of the various forms of sports media.
 Students examine economic, ethical, gender, and race issues in sports media.
 This experiential course offers students an opportunity to apply knowledge and skills to sports media activities using the college's athletic programs and high school sports programs as their media focus.
 Three hours lecture per week.
-Prerequisites: Sports Public Relations (SPMT 411) or permission of instructor
+Prerequisites: Sports Information (SPMT 311) or permission of instructor

-SPORTS MANAGEMENT INTERNSHIP Fall/Spring, 9-15 credit hours
+SPMT 421 SPORTS MANAGEMENT INTERNSHIP Fall/Spring, 9-15 credit hours